Geʽez: Internal plural

 Internal plurals follow certain patterns.
 Triconsonantal nouns follow one of the following patterns.

 Quadriconsonantal and some triconsonantal nouns follow the following pattern.
 Triconsonantal nouns that take this pattern must have at least one "long" vowel (namely /i e o u/).

 Pronominal morphology

 In the independent pronouns, gender is not distinguished in the 1st person, and case is only distinguished in the 3rd person singular.

 Suffix pronouns attach at the end of a noun, preposition or verb.
 The accusative/construct -a is lost when a plural noun with a consonant-final stem has a pronoun suffix attached (generally replaced by the added -i-, as in -i-hu, "his"), thereby losing the case/state distinction, but the distinction may be retained in the case of consonant-final singular nouns.
 Furthermore, suffix pronouns may or may not attract stress to themselves.
-In the following table, pronouns with a stress mark (an acute) are not stressed, vowel-initial suffixes have also been given the base በ /b/ in the script.
+In the following table, pronouns without a stress mark (an acute) are not stressed, and vowel-initial suffixes have also been given the base በ /b/ in the script.